An ACT Government Website

 The Jumbunna Institute held a webinar to outline the findings of the Final Report.
 You can watch the webinar recording on YouTube.

 The ACT Government published an interim response to the report on 25 September 2025.
-The interim response prioritises working with community, including the Aboriginal and Torres Strait Islander Elected Body, to establish governance and oversight arrangements.
+The response committed to establishing First Nations-led governance arrangements as a priority response.

 Download